MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/perception-simulation-standalone.md

 5. Perform your actions in the UX manually using **Perception Simulation Control** - look around, interact, etc.

-    During recording, you can optionally insert a validation step into your recording: click the **Add Validation** button and then fill in the popup UI that appears.
+    During recording, you can optionally insert a validation step into your recording: Select the **Add Validation** button and then fill in the popup UI that appears.

-6. Click the **Stop** button.
+6. Select the **Stop** button.
 The new recording will be saved to disk and loaded automatically.
-Hit **Play** to playback the actions.
+Hit **Play** to play back the actions.

 ## Creating test automation